darya/framework/src/Darya/Storage/README.md

-This allows for flexibility without sacrificing the structured approach, and leaves it to the developer to choose between exposing their application to the usage of extra features (joins, subqueries) or where to keep it strictly CRUD and interoperable with anything that works with the base `Query` class.
+This allows for flexibility without sacrificing the structured approach, and leaves it to the developer to choose between exposing their application to the usage of extra features (joins, subqueries) or whether to keep it strictly CRUD and interoperable with any `Queryable` storage that works with the base `Query` class.

 ### Query builder